 The newly landscaped forecourt of Southbank Theatre has seating areas, as does the courtyard between Melbourne Recital Centre and the Victorian College of the Arts.
 Southgate Complex, located on the banks of the Yarra River, is well suited to large school groups.
 There are a variety of restaurants, cafes, and takeaway outlets within the complex.
 Unfortunately we cannot accommodate school groups who wish to eat lunch in the Southbank Theatre foyers.

 What happens if my students need to leave the theatre during the show?

 Should one of your students need to visit the toilet during a show, or leave the auditorium for any reason, please be mindful that you may not be re-admitted to the auditorium until a suitable point in the performance.
 Every show is different, so it’s best to ask the usher if you’re unsure.

 How do I know if a production is suitable for my students?

-MTC’s Parents Guide contains information about the age-appropriateness of each production to help you make the right choice.
-For detailed information about each production’s content (including spoilers), see our Production Content Guide.
+For recommendations about the age-appropriateness of each production, and detailed information about each production’s content (including spoilers), see our Production Content Guide.